LY Drawbot, a $70 pen plotter

 Overall I'm impressed by how decent the drawings came out given how low tech the plotter is.
 I was expecting to struggle a lot more on the assembly given the price point.
 The precision is quite good.

 There's probably a bit more calibration for me to do to use it for generative art prints I'd sell but I feel it's 90% there.
 I expect I'll need to spend some time on maintenance and calibration after some mileage.
 This is not the type of plotter you'd want for a plug and play experience but it's actually quite nice to have built it and understand its principle a bit more in-depth.
 All in all, this feels like the type of gear I'd have love to get started on pen plotter art.

 What I wish

 Better software would be nice.
 I find it quite tedious to jump from one program to another when I know I could do it all in Inkscape with my Axidraw.
 The level of control over the code is also very minimal.
 Path order feels quite random.
 I also find the speed of pen up and pen down quite hard to set.

-To sum up this review, the LY Drawbot is definitely a good fit if you're a maker on a budget.
-Newcomers to generative art can definitely expect hours of fun plotting their designs before they feel ready to jump on a more premium piece of equipment.
+To sum up this review, the LY Drawbot is a good fit if you're a maker on a budget and you're not afraid of troubleshooting.
+Once the machine is up and running, you can expect hours of fun plotting their designs before they feel ready to jump on a more premium piece of equipment.
 Its pen holder will allow you to experiment with many different kinds of pens and bring your creative coding to the physical world.

-If you don't like tinkering or feel uncomfortable with a non-calibrated machine, this is probably a pass.
+If you don't like tinkering or feel uncomfortable with a non-calibrated machine, this is probably a pass and you might want to consider the iDraw instead.
 On the other hand, the makers will definitely enjoy building their plotter and understanding its inner workings.

 The drawing area (A4) is plenty to start with.
 I personally own an A3 Axidraw, so I felt a bit squeezed at first in comparison, but this really depends on what you want to do with your plots.